And for a little help managing your own separation anxiety, here’s my 12 Step Program for parents!

 4. Help your child make a smooth adjustment.

 Any parent gets upset when her kid wails and clutches at her.
 But remember that most kids have some separation anxiety they have to work through, and don’t over-react.
 It makes things harder for your child, and for you.
 Don't tell your child you'll be in the parking lot in case he needs you -- that just makes it hard for him to settle into the classroom.
-Instead, say that you will be back to pick him up at a given time.
+Instead, say that you will be back to pick him up at a given time, such as after story time.
 You can always listen outside the classroom (without him knowing you're there) to see when he stops crying, and to hear how the teacher is dealing with his upset.

 5. Have faith in your child, and in nature.